-Common Difficulties.
+Common difficulties.
 It's normal to feel restless, bored, and sleepy.
 Your mind may wander.
 That's totally okay.
 You don't need to get rid of thoughts when you are meditating.
 Do your best to notice your thoughts.
 Label them as they come.
-You might label them things like "thinking about the past," "feeling restless," or "feeling bored."
+You might label them things like "thinking about the past," "restless," or "bored."
 Then, see if you can bring your attention to your breathing.
 Meditation takes practice.
 Do your best to be curious.
 No matter what happens, try not to judge yourself.
+And when you do judge yourself, just notice it (maybe say "judging" to yourself), and then go back to your breath.

-Meditation and Trauma.
+Meditation and trauma.
 Sometimes meditation makes you remember things.
 It may dig up traumatic memories.
 This may make you feel stressed or anxious.
 Meditation can help you deal with these feelings.
 But, it is not a cure-all.
 If focusing on your body brings up traumatic memories, try focusing on a safe image or sound.
 If difficult memories keep coming, talk with a mental health professional.
 Look for a meditation group for people who have trauma.